Ceirios1/Portfolio/cv.md

 "Computers themselves, and software yet to be developed, will revolutionize the way we learn." – Steve Jobs. <br/> This one quote, is something that makes me want to be educated, and educate others through the uses of technology.
 If it wasn’t for the era I grew up in, I wouldn’t be as grateful for today’s technology as others are today.
 From the earliest moments off my life that I can remember, I was always amazed by computers.
 I vividly remember the joy I got from using my Dad’s PC for he first time at the age of 3 years old.
 Ever since that day I have been hooked.
 From Nintendo, Playstation, Xbox to PC’s, I have been gaming and enjoying the brilliance of today’s technology all of my life.
 An education in Computer Science was something I dreamt of from a young age.
 To be able to study a course that not only interested me, but I genuinely enjoyed was all I wanted.
 I am currently studying Computing and Game Devlopment in Lewes College.

-The aim is to highlight your professional attributes and goals, summarising why someone should consider your application.
-Find out how to write the perfect personal statement.

 ### WORK EXPERIENCE